lbenbaccar/Random-Forest-vs-Boosting/README.md

 Two types of techniques have been proposed as development from decision trees: random forests and decision tree boosting.
 The goal of this project is to compare the performance levels obtained with these two methods.

 ### Files
-Before explaining the project, here are the description of each file.
+Here are the description of each file.
 | Files | Description |
 | ------ | ------ |
 | `ppt.pdf` | Project presentation slides |